KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 And returns to **still potential**.

 Here, **reflexive consciousness** is withdrawn,
-and identity disperses across unbounded motion.
+and identity disperses
+until motion itself is spent.
 **Memory vanishes**.
 **The self dissolves**.